nicolasberube/Arzette_Randomizer/README.md

 ### bonus_scrolls
 Includes the bonus minigame scrolls location in the pool.
 The scrolls will only spawn in open locations, not as quest rewards - even though they probably could be given as quest rewards without crashing with the current game mod.
 Also, each bonus scroll is automatically linked to the level they are in, so there will be one and only one bonus scroll per level.
-This function is still being developed and should not be activated.

 ### bonus_rewards
 Includes the rupees rewards of the bonus minigame scrolls in the pool.